timescale/docs/tutorials/energy-data/compress-energy.md

 # Set up compression and compress the dataset

-You have now seen how to create a hypertable for your energy consumption dataset and query it.
+You have now seen how to create a $HYPERTABLE for your energy consumption dataset and query it.
 When ingesting a dataset like this is seldom necessary to update old data and over time the amount of data in the tables grows.
 Over time you end up with a lot of data and